paulbachan89/mkdocs/docs/HomeLab/Windows_Projects/Project_Goals.md

 If you're interested you can see how I setup my opnsense router here.

+My Mikrotik router has a few VLANs on it.
+10.10.10.0/24 is my main VLAN that all of my personal devices are on, VLAN 1950 with the subnet: 192.168.50.0/24, it a test subnet that I use for testing different servers and devices that I don't want on my main network.
+Subnet: 192.168.100.0/254 will be the network all of my Windows Devices will exist on.

 This is what my networking looks like:

 [![Networking Setup](images/Windows_Server_Networking.jpg)](images/Windows_Server_Networking.jpg)